maddiethegm/autonode/README.md

 > ./autonode.sh

-Project is actively monitored at https://git.cliffhouse.games, mirrored to https://github.com/imthegm/autonode
+Project is mirrored from the Cliffhouse Games instance of https://gitea.io/

 For support, email kris@cliffhouse.games or join the Cliffhouse Games discord server at https://discord.cliffhouse.games